goFrendiAsgard/zaruba/docs/core-concepts/task/long-running-service.md

 ```````
 </details>

-Once ready, the web server will wait any incoming http request at port 8080, giving response, and wait again until you press ctrl + C.
+Once ready, the http server will wait for any incoming request at port, giving response, and wait again until you press ctrl + C.

 # Process Readiness